 - Staff stated they felt respected, supported and valued.
-They were proud to work in the practice. - The practice focused on the needs of patients. - Leaders and managers acted on performance inconsistent with the vision and values. - Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour.
+They were proud to work in the practice. - The practice focused on the needs of patients. - Leaders and managers acted on behaviour and performance inconsistent with the vision and values. - Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
+The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour. - Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
+They had confidence that these would be addressed.

-- Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
-They had confidence that these would be addressed. - There were processes for providing all staff with the development they need.
+- There were processes for providing all staff with the development they need.
 This included appraisal and career development conversations.
 All staff received regular annual appraisals in the last year.
-Staff were supported to meet the requirements of professional revalidation where necessary. - All staff were considered valued members of the practice team and clinical staff were given protected time for professional development and evaluation of their clinical work. - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
+Staff were supported to meet the requirements of professional revalidation where necessary. - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
 Staff had received equality and diversity training.
 Staff felt they were treated equally. - The practice achieved Gold Standard in the Pride in Practice Awards which meant that they recognised that all patients should be treated equally regardless of sexual orientation, gender identification, race or religious beliefs. - There were positive relationships between staff and teams.